Chaitanya0315/Testing/Docs/ProjectPlan.md

 **Software Architect**

 This team member will make high-level design choices and dictate technical standards, including software coding standards, tools, and platforms.
 The team member will make high-level design choices much more often than low-level choices.
 He will utilize debugging and problem-solving approach in order for developing elemental data structures and working to realize all the use case and design considerations.

+**Software Developer**

+Tasks of the Software Developer will be to utilize debugging and problem-solving approach in order for developing elemental data structures and working to realize all the use case and design considerations.
 This team member will contribute to continuously improve software development strategies and would also coordinate any communication pertaining to the external web service (EWS).

 **Product Owner**